Jamaica Inn (novel)

 Jamaica Inn is a novel by the English writer Daphne du Maurier, first published in 1936.
-It was later made into a film, also called Jamaica Inn, directed by Alfred Hitchcock.
-It is a period piece set in Cornwall around 1815.
-It was inspired by du Maurier's 1930 stay at the real Jamaica Inn, which still exists as a pub in the middle of Bodmin Moor.
+Set in Cornwall around 1815, it was inspired by du Maurier's 1930 stay at the actual Jamaica Inn, which still exists as a pub on Bodmin Moor.

-The plot follows Mary Yellan, a woman who moves to stay at Jamaica Inn with her Aunt Patience and Uncle Joss after the death of her mother.
-She quickly finds out that the inn is an unsavoury place, mistrusted by the locals, and that her uncle is closely linked with a group of suspicious men who appear to be smugglers.
+The plot follows Mary Yellan, a young woman who moves to Jamaica Inn to stay with her Aunt Patience and Uncle Joss after the death of her mother.
+She quickly discovers that the inn is an unsavoury place, mistrusted by the locals, and that her uncle is closely linked with a group of suspicious men who appear to be wreckers.

-Characters

-The characters presented throughout the novel include (in order of introduction):